Solar + EV

 Combined System Costs

-The total upfront investment includes the solar panel system, a Level 2 EV charger, and installation for both.
-Here is a breakdown of typical costs in 2026.
+The total upfront investment includes the solar panel system, extra PV capacity for EV miles, a Level 2 EV charger, and installation for both.
+The right 2026 model should separate gross cost from incentives because the old federal residential solar credit is no longer a safe default.

 Ordering the solar system and EV charger together from the same installer often saves 10-15% compared to separate installations.
 The electrical work overlaps significantly, reducing labor costs.
 Calculate your specific solar system cost with our Solar Payback Calculator.